Areix/technical-assessment/frontend/README.md

+# Account Analysis

+Please examine XD file and build an mobile app using Flutter based on the design.

+The API you might need to implement for API integration. https://mcuhhxkn9e.execute-api.us-east-1.amazonaws.com/dev/networth/16888888

+### Deprecated Task
+<details><summary>xxx</summary>
 # Introduction

 Areix Ledger is an expense tracking mobile application which records the user expenses and creates an analytical view based on these expenses.
 Features include: